-Overstock, liquidation and line clearance auctions and sales can be a great way to pick up a ranging variety of items sometimes well below their full retail price.
+Overstock, liquidation, and line clearance auctions can be a great way to pick up a ranging variety of items sometimes well below their full retail price.
 Let’s take a look a the different types of sales and then where to find them.

 Although when the marketing drive doesn’t hit the target retailers can be forced to wholesale overstocked items or send them on to an overstock outlet.

 Informally, liquidation may be used to refer to any rapid conversion of an asset into cash.
-Liquidation auctions can be born from a supplier, manufacturer or wholesaler who simply has too much stock and is looking to clear there inventory.
-Other names used can be overstock, surplus and disposal.
-In other cases it can from a company or business who may have become insolvent and needs to realise the assets of the company in order that the creditors of the company can be paid off.
+Liquidation auctions can be born from a supplier, manufacturer, or wholesaler who simply has too much stock and is looking to clear their inventory.
+Other names used can be overstock, surplus, and disposal.
+In other cases, it can be from a company or business that may have become insolvent and needs to realise the assets of the company in order that the creditors of the company can be paid off.

 Scratch and Dent Sales